 - Whether the redirecting party identity is a target non-local ID.

-The SIP headers used for identifying a calling party identity, called party identity, redirecting party identity can be same identities used by the IMS signaling functions with the following additions:
+The SIP headers used for identifying a calling party identity, called party identity, redirecting party identity can be same identities used by the IMS signalling functions with the following additions:

 - P-Preferred Identity as calling party identity.